Spontaneous emission in Casimir-Rabi oscillations through a weak optomechanical coupling: INTRODUCTION

-In this manuscript, following \text{ Macrì} $et~al.$~\cite{PhysRevX.8.011031}, we theoretically derive the effective Hamiltonian, which describes the Casimir-Rabi oscillations between the three-phonon state (the third excited state of the mechanical Fock state) and the two-photon state.
+In this manuscript, we extend the framework proposed by \text{ Macrì} $et~al.$~\cite{PhysRevX.8.011031} by investigating n-photon/n-phonon emission in Casimir-Rabi oscillations between the three-phonon state and the two-photon state under weak optomechanical coupling.
 Such oscillations can be generated under the condition where the mechanical frequency is lower than the optical frequency.
 This makes it a particularly promising example for experimental investigation.
-Then, we investigate such a spontaneous radiation process of mechanically excited states through the stochastic evolution of the system wave function~\cite{PhysRevLett.52.1657,Disi1986,PhysRevA.46.4363,PhysRevLett.56.2797}.
-The quantum trajectory approach, i.e. the stochastic evolution of the wave function, can readily describe a single simulation.
-This allows for the investigation and quantification of the emission of photons and phonons in each DCE simulation.
+Unlike conventional Rabi oscillations driven by linear light-matter interactions, the DCE-induced coupling enables multiphoton-multiphonon exchange processes, governed by a third-order effective Hamiltonian.
+We present a comprehensive theoretical analysis of the virtual pathways involved in the transition process and rigorously derive the high-order effective Hamiltonian to accurately calculate the resonance condition.
+Subsequently, we simulate the spontaneous emission process of Casimir-Rabi oscillations through the stochastic evolution of the system wave function~\cite{PhysRevLett.52.1657,Disi1986,PhysRevA.46.4363,PhysRevLett.56.2797}.
+The quantum trajectory approach, i.e. the stochastic evolution of the wave function, allows for the investigation and quantification of the emission of photons and phonons in each DCE simulation.
+The simulation result indicates that the number of trajectories responsible for radiation generation can become significant when the mechanical dissipation rate is lower than the photon dissipation rate.
+Furthermore, we observe the occurrence of two-photon and two- or three-phonon emission in photon and phonon emission processes, respectively.
+When the coupling strength is $0.05\omega_{m}$ and both the phonon and photon dissipation rates are $10^{-9}\omega_{m}$, the purities of two-photon emission, two-phonon emission, and three-phonon emission are 0.92, 0.94, and 0.95, respectively.
+This pattern may assist in developing a deeper comprehension of the physical characteristics of photon and phonon emission in the DCE.

 The rest of the paper is organized as follows: In Sec.~\ref{s2}, we introduce the model and calculate the effective Hamiltonian.
-In Sec.~\ref{s3}, the quantum trajectory approach is employed for the investigation of spontaneous radiation from the mechanically excited state.
-The potential experimental protocols and discussion of parameter sensitivities are presented in Sec.~\ref{s4} and Sec.~\ref{s5}, respectively.
+In Sec.~\ref{s3}, the quantum trajectory approach is employed for the investigation of spontaneous emission from the mechanically excited state.
+This section explores $n$-photon ($n$-phonon) emission processes, the effects of temperature on the emission of photons (phonons), and the system's sensitivity to various parameters.
+The potential experimental protocol is presented in Sec.~\ref{s4}.
 Finally, the work is summarized in Sec.~\ref{s6}.

-\section{the model and effective Hamiltonian}
+\section{THE MODEL AND EFFECTIVE HAMILTONIAN}

-We consider the case of an optical cavity with a movable end mirror, as schematically depicted in Fig.~\ref{F1a}.
+We consider the case of an optical cavity with a movable end mirror, as schematically depicted in Fig.~\ref{F1}(a).
 The Hamiltonian of this system can be written as

 where $a$ ($a^{\dagger}$) is the annihilation (creation) operator of the optical mode of the cavity with the lowest-frequency $\omega_{c}$.
 The resonance frequency of the mechanical mode is $\omega_{m}$ with bosonic operators $b$ and $b^{\dagger}$.
 The optomechanical coupling rate is $g$.
 A detailed derivation of this Hamiltonian can be found in Ref.~\cite{PhysRevA.51.2537}.